-- Set time for labor according to task
+- Set a time for labor according to task

 - Identify project cost performance

 Mostly WBS works with task dependencies.
 One’s successor activity depends upon the predecessor activity.
-So if one predecessor activity is not finished the supporting activities will be affected and shows in red color, where the critical points are shown in red color in the graph on the right side.
+So if one predecessor activity is not finished, the supporting activities will be affected and show in red color, where the critical points are shown in red color in the graph on the right side.

-Activities can also be allocated on the same day, where here the activities are done in parallel; WBS is a one-time creation for the project and should be updated on a daily basis.
+Activities can also be allocated on the same day, where here the activities are done in parallel; it is a one-time creation for the project and should be updated on a daily basis.